The Architecture of Agency Volume 3 Minds and Agents

 Substrate and Portability

 Notice what the ladder never mentions: neurons.
 Every rung is characterized computationally — by what the process does, not by what it is made of.
-A biological mind is simply a mind instantiated in the agent’s own neural substrate: the brain supplies the architecture and the physical medium, and the recursive simulation runs as neural computation, continuously weaving sensory input, memory, prediction, and motor output into its loop.
-But nothing in the definition privileges tissue.
-If a mind is a recursive simulation of agency, then in principle it can run on any substrate capable of hosting the recursion.
-Substrate independence follows from what a mind is.
+A biological mind is instantiated in neural tissue, continuously integrating sensory input, memory, prediction, and motor output.
+The functional definition does not privilege tissue.
+If the relevant organization is multiply realizable, a mind could in principle run on another substrate.
+That is a substantive functionalist assumption, not something proved merely by defining mind computationally.

 The Driver and the Vehicle